nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 Restore YAML files from a binary SUIT envelope
 ----------------------------------------------

-To restore a YAML file from a binary SUIT envelope, run the following:
+To restore a YAML file from a binary SUIT envelope:

 .. code-block::